04 - Ritter & Minarets Rock Climbing

 |Shared By:||Chris Owen on Aug 5, 2015|

-There used to be some impressive small glaciers in this area, with real crevasses which lent the area a feel of mountains further north, who knows how they'll fare with the climate change.
+There used to be some impressive small glaciers in this area, with real crevasses which lent the area a feel of mountains further north, who knows how they'll fare with Global Warming.

 Both The Minarets and Ritter/Banner are mostly accessed from the east, via the Minaret Road from Mammoth Lakes.
 The trailhead for The Minarets is at Red's Meadow and for Ritter and Banner; Agnew Meadows.